syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Selection.md

 ![](Selection_images/Selection_img7.png)

+The index of the checkbox column can be changed at run-time using the [`updateCheckboxColumn`](https://help.syncfusion.com/api/js/ejtreegrid#methods:updatecheckboxcolumn "updateCheckboxColumn") method.
+The index of the column in which the checkbox should be displayed is passed as the method parameter.

 ## MultiSelection – Touch Option

 It is possible to select cells using touch action in TreeGrid.
 TreeGrid provides support for both single selection and multiple cell selection using touch action.
 For multiple cell selection, when we tap on a cell a helper icon will be displayed using that we can select multiple cells.